X-JackWill/DataStructures/README.md

-# DataStructures
+# Data Structures

-> The data structures demo repository.
+This is a repository for data structures.

-ConsoleAppDemo: a demo of data structures used c#.
+ConsoleAppDemo: A demo of data structures used c#.